Rhiwbina RFC: History

 The club was established on 14 February 1962, when a notice was put up in a Post Office window in Rhiwbina by Jack Treeby.
 Jack invited interested people to meet and following this meeting the club was formed.

 The "Squirrel" name and logo came about as a result of the newly formed club meeting in the Butchers Arms, an Ansells pub which used the squirrel motif as an emblem.

 Rhiwbina Rugby was awarded full Welsh Rugby Union (WRU) status in 1975, the nominator's included Pontypridd and Penarth Rugby clubs.

 Rhiwbinas previous President was Keith Rowlands, who was also the President of the WRU and who played for Wales and the British Lions.

 Rhiwbina has in recent years enjoyed success on and off the field.
-There were wholesale change of the committee in 2008, this saw the club head in an exciting new direction, with a new enthusiasm.
-The introduction of the experienced new coaching team of Gareth Lintern and Jared Lougher saw a turn around of fortunes on the pitch.
+There were wholesale change of the committee in 2008, this saw the club head in a new direction, with a new enthusiasm.
+The introduction of the new coaching team of Gareth Lintern and Jared Lougher saw a turn around of fortunes on the pitch.
 Back to back promotions in 2010/11 and 2011/12 saw the club narrowly miss out on a third promotion in 2012/13.
 In 2013 there was the opening of new changing rooms and floodlights by WRU CEO Roger Lewis, this proved a worthwhile addition to the club.
 In the following season Rhiwbina RFC won the Div 2 East title gaining promotion to Div 1.
 During this season there was an appearance at the Millennium Stadium in the final of the SWALEC Plate competition.
 The team narrowly lost to Merthyr 29-26.
 In the same season there was a first appearance in the Silver Ball Final.

 James Bird a Rhiwbina RFC product gained international honours with the USA in 2016.
-With two senior sides, a youth team and a thriving mini and junior teams the future for Rhiwbina RFC looks bright.
+With two senior sides, and a youth, mini, and junior team, the future for Rhiwbina RFC looks bright.